Swallowtail Apprenticeship Program

 Animal chores often begin as early as 5:00am.
 Apprentices will rotate through animal chores.

 Breakfast preparations begin at 5:30, to be shared at 6:15.
 Apprentices will rotate through breakfast preparation.

 This may be adjusted according to seasonal workflow with slightly shorter work days in the first and last month of the season.
 Each week the task of preparing breakfast is rotated among the team.
 Everyone is expected to be finished eating and ready for the morning planning meeting promptly at 6:45AM.
 We will enjoy one hour for lunch.
 Preparing lunch is rotated among apprentices and is expected to be prepared in 1 hour.
 This can be challenging.
 Cleanup from lunch is the responsibility of the cook, but everyone will wash their own plate, utensils, mugs and cups.
 Cleaning expectations are posted in the barn and will be reviewed in detail.

-We host dinners 9 Farm to Table dinners, one each month throughout the season, beginning in October and ending in June, with the exception of our festival months, November and April.
+We host dinners 9 Farm to Table dinners, one each month throughout the season, beginning in October and ending in June.
 Farmers Market and CSA distributions occur on Wednesday evenings from 4-7, Fridays from 4-6, and Saturdays from 8:30-noon.
 Farmers Markets and CSA distributions are rotated among apprentices and staff, and apprentice responsibilities will grow during the course of the season.